tryhardsnipehrd/TryHrd-OS/README.md

 # TryHrd-OS
-My OS made in python \n
+My OS made in python

-You need to have at least Python 3 \n
+You need to have at least Python 3

-VSC is recommended...\n
+VSC is recommended...

 Run ComputerSystem.py to start